 So what happens when a world-famous museum puts a lens up to its past and doesn’t like what they see?
 If it’s the Field Museum in Chicago, they make an entire exhibit about the subject.

 Plenty of people visit The Field Museum to see the dinosaurs, including Sue, the T-Rex.

 Other people might be more interested in learning about two of the other infamous residents of the Field, the Tsavo Lions.

 While seeing all of these things were great, there was one exhibit that we’re still talking about for years after our visit.
 It’s a fascinating retrospective on how people’s opinions can change towards a topic such as race in the timespan of a lifetime.

-We were walking along a back hallway when we came across an exhibit featuring many bronze statues.
+We were walking along a back hallway of the museum when we came across an exhibit featuring bronze statues.
 We stopped by, mainly because there were benches and we wanted to sit, but when we started reading the descriptions, we were transfixed.

 Here’s a description of the exhibit from the Field Museum’s Website:

 In the early 1930s, the Field Museum commissioned sculptor Malvina Hoffman to create bronze sculptures for an exhibition called The Races of Mankind.
 Hoffman, who trained under Auguste Rodin, traveled to many parts of the world for an up-close look at the “racial types” her sculptures were meant to portray.

 By the time the exhibition was deinstalled more than 30 years later, more than 10 million people had seen it—as well as its misguided message that human physical differences could be categorized into distinct “races.”

 Today, 50 of Hoffman’s sculptures are back on display—with a new narrative—in Looking at Ourselves: Rethinking the Sculptures of Malvina Hoffman.
 This exhibition closely examines the nuance and beauty that defines the person and inspiration behind each sculpture.